sitano/sitano.github.io/_posts/2014-08-10-rebuild-ubuntu-bzr-package.md

     nginx (1:1.4.1-0ubuntu1~preciseppa1) precise; urgency=low

+`bzr builddeb -S` strips last suffix from debian/changelog version to match local version to watched.
 To match memcached `watch` file you should use:

     memcached (1.4.20-0precise1) precise; urgency=low